 Harley-Davidson: Preparing for the Next Century Case Answers

 1. Historically, how did Harley-Davidson dominate the US market?
 Which were the sources of its competitive advantage?
-At the beginning of ’70 start to emerge a few problems, what was happening to Harley’s internal context?
+As the beginning of ’70 started to bring a few problems, what was happening to Harley’s internal context?
 And in the external context?

 Harley-Davidson history overview:

-o Competitive advantage factors: Walter Davidson winning a race in 1908 and pioneering innovations, namely the famous V-Twin Engine and many others.
+- Competitive advantage factors: Walter Davidson won a race in 1908 and pioneering innovations, namely the famous V-Twin Engine and many others.

-♦1920-50’s: largest motorcycle company in the world, after quantity came quality.
-In the after-war, they were the leader holding a 60% market share, but sales declined since they started feeling pressure from EU import.
+- 1920-50’s: largest motorcycle company in the world.
+After quantity came quality.
+In the after-war, they were the leader, holding a 60% market share, but sales declined since they started feeling pressure from EU imports.

-♦50’s: HD keeps consolidating the strong “image and lifestyle” approach to marketing thanks to HD being used by the army, US Police, and Hollywood stars.
+- 50s: HD keeps consolidating the strong “image and lifestyle” approach to marketing thanks to HD being used by the army, US Police, and Hollywood stars.
 Driving an HD symbolizes toughness, life on the edge, rugged individuality, and patriotism.
-US market was inevitably dominated by this image and HD motorcycles.
+The US market was inevitably dominated by this image and HD motorcycles.

-♦ ’70s: Japanese manufacturers accounted for 33% of the market share.
-After 50cc and 250cc they entered the heavyweight segment in 1975 with the 1000cc Goldwing.
-HD shares declined by 80% in this period, also due to a failed attempt of monkeying Japanese strategy increasing supply to meet demand.
-Indeed, AMF bought the company and increasing productivity dramatically reducing the quality of HDs trying to meet high demand, eventually alienating the remained loyal customers.
+- 70s: Japanese manufacturers accounted for 33% of the market share.
+After 50cc and 250cc, they entered the heavyweight segment in 1975 with the 1000cc Goldwing.
+HD shares declined by 80% in this period, also due to a failed attempt at monkeying Japanese strategy of increasing supply to meet demand.
+Indeed, AMF bought the company, and increasing productivity dramatically reduced the quality of HDs trying to meet high demand, eventually alienating the remaining loyal customers.
 HD also tried a Joint Venture with Italian Aermacchi to produce lighter motorcycles, but it did not work well.
-The strategy was misaligned with the internal culture and the company was not prepared to produce that much.
+The strategy was misaligned with the internal culture, and the company was not prepared to produce that much.

-♦ ’90s: trying to reach younger men and women, they created other programs as Rider’s Edge to leverage on HD brand and increasing market share.
+- 90s: Trying to reach younger men and women, they created other programs, such as Rider’s Edge, to leverage the HD brand and increase market share.
 They also purchased Buell to acquire knowledge of less expensive products.
 They also introduced new models.

-2. Which are the main ingredients of Harley’s transformation process?
+2. What are the main ingredients of Harley-Davidson’s transformation process?
 Which are the most relevant?
 How do you evaluate Harley’s transformation process?

-Mainly due to the scarcity of resources and the need of re-starting an economy with most of the factories bombed, the Japanese managers in the 80s had 30 years’ experience with low inventories, pull-demand-based production lines and highly committed employees.
+Mainly due to the scarcity of resources and the need to re-start an economy with most of the factories bombed, the Japanese managers in the 80s had 30 years of experience with low inventories, pull-demand-based production lines, and highly committed employees.
 Quality and quantity as outputs were the inevitable consequences of such good management.

-Harley-Davidson’s executives compared Honda’s production systems with their one.
+Harley-Davidson’s executives compared Honda’s production systems with their own.
 HD’s philosophy was flawed.
-They pushed production and put pressure on employees to produce more, investing in useful and costly IT systems for inevitably filled WIP inventories, with the final aim of quality testing the motorcycles with half of them failing it.
+They pushed production and put pressure on employees to produce more, investing in useful and costly IT systems for inevitably filled WIP inventories, with the final aim of quality testing the motorcycles, with half of them failing it.

 As a consequence, the Productivity Triad program was created.
 Being inspired by the Japanese’s JIT, HD’s American version included…